dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Daniele Levi:**
  no of course I mean you
-get a proof of integrity of the file you embed it on the block chain or essay of the file whose hash you embed it on the blockchain yes so you if you tampered with the file previously then force the system it's not going to to to work probably you need the institution that it's giving you the document to hash it and to store it on the
+get a proof of integrity of the file you embed it on the blockchain or essay of the file whose hash you embed it on the blockchain yes so you if you tampered with the file previously then force the system it's not going to work probably you need the institution that it's giving you the document to hash it and to store it on the